 Even if you don't have a student in school here, you may want to check the university calendar so you can avoid crowds during their big events.

 You may want to plan your Santa Barbara trip to attend a special event.
 Some of the most popular annual events include:

-- I Madonnari Italian Street Painting Festival held in May.
-Street painters take over the pavement in Mission Plaza to create large scale colorful masterpieces.
+- I Madonnari Italian Street Painting Festival is held in May.
+Street painters take over the pavement in Mission Plaza to create large-scale colorful masterpieces.

 - Santa Barbara Summer Solstice Celebration: The town celebrates the year's longest day with a parade and festival.
 To make it easier for everyone to attend, they often hold the event on the weekend closest to June 21.